bosch-thermostat/home-assistant-bosch-custom-component/README.md

 # home-assistant-bosch-custom-component
 HA custom component for Bosch thermostat

+** Not working with CT200 **
+Help to get Magic key from Bosch app appreciated.

 **It will only work with Home Assistant 0.109 and higher.**

 It is @alpha version of Bosch thermostat component.